markjamesm/markjamesm.github.io/linnstrument-helper.md

 ## Features

-- Polyphonic sound engine
+- Polyphonic sound engine.
-- Displays current notes played along with velocity
+- Displays note velocities, names, and locations on the Linnstrument (up to four notes max currently).
+- Resizable grid elements.
-- MIDI support for both the original model as well as the Linnstrument 128
+- Compatible with both the full-size Linnstrument and Linnstrument 128 (USB MIDI).

 ## System Requirements